 Blog Post

-In some cases, we’re asked to provide services for just one piece of the biometrics component of a clinical trial project or program, such as clinical data management services OR biostatistical services.
-While in theory this set-up is perfectly acceptable, there are potential benefits that could be realized by having one contract research organization (CRO) support both the clinical data management and biostatistical components for your clinical trial project or program.
+Biometrics services (data management, biostatistics, data standards, and statistical programming) can be outsourced together as a unit or individually with different CRO partners.
+While splitting services up is perfectly acceptable, there are potential benefits that could be realized by having one contract research organization (CRO) support both the data management and biostatistical/programming components for your clinical trial project or program.

-When one CRO provides both clinical data management and biostatistics services for a trial, you can benefit in the following ways:
+When one CRO provides both data management and biostatistics/programming services for a trial, you can benefit in the following ways:

 1) Well-designed database and less re-work

-Clinical data management and biostatistical experts collaborate from the earliest stages of study start-up.
-Early collaboration on CRF design, clinical database set-up, and the clinical data validation plan ensures that the clinical data will support your objectives and reduces the potential for costly statistical re-work associated with an unfamiliar or poorly designed database.
+Data management, data standards and biostatistical experts collaborate from the earliest stages of study start-up.
+Early collaboration on CRF design, clinical database set-up, and the clinical data validation plan ensures that the clinical data will support your trial endpoints, CDISC standards are applied, and reduces the potential for costly statistical and programming re-work associated with a poorly designed database.

 2) Cleaner data